 - 1. Drivers and their parents are liable for any injuries caused when transporting passengers (CVC 17000). - 2.
 Students who are picked-up or dropped-off will be held responsible for the conduct of their drivers.
 Parents are asked not to pick-up/drop-off students in the front administration parking lot before and after school; instead, they should use the south parking lot.
-Parents and other drivers are reminded to observe the "no parking" zones marked in red in front of the school, including the bus stop. - 3.
-Parents are not to enter the campus through the electric perimeter gates drop-off/ pick-up students. - 4.
+Parents and other drivers are reminded to observe the "no parking" areas in front of the school, including the bus stop and designated zones marked in red. - 3.
+Parents are not to enter the campus through the electric perimeter gates drop-off/pick-up students. - 4.
 Riding skateboards or bicycles on campus is never permitted.